pypa/setuptools/README.txt

   You need in this case to build a virtualenv with the --no-site-packages option or to install `Distribute` globally.

-- **How does Distribute interact with zc.buildout?**
+- **How does Distribute interacts with zc.buildout?**

   Some work is being done on zc.buildout side to make its bootstrap work with Distribute.
 Until then, using Distribute in zc.buildout is a bit tricky because the bootstrap process of zc.buildout hardcodes the installation of Setuptools.

-  The plan is to come with a working bootstrap.py for zc.buildout for the 0.6.3 release.
+  The plan is to come with a custom bootstrap.py for zc.buildout for the 0.6.3 release, together with some small changes on zc.buildout side.

 -----------------------------
 Feedback and getting involved